feadoor/slack-emoji-uploader/README.rst

     $ slackmoji images/*.png

 The tool will then prompt you for your Slack subdomain, your email address and your password before uploading each of your emoji.
-You can also pass some or all of this information using the following syntaxes:
+You can also pass in this information during the command invocation:

 .. code-block:: console